Elias Díaz Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective nine K/9, which ranks 11th in the league.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Giants' 4.10 team ERA ranks 14th among all MLB pitching staffs.
+- The Giants have a 4.10 team ERA that ranks 12th among all MLB pitching staffs.

-- Webb (4-6) gets the starting nod for the Giants in his 13th start of the season.
-He has a 3.19 ERA in 79 2/3 innings pitched, with 82 strikeouts.

-- In his most recent time out on Saturday against the Baltimore Orioles, the right-hander went seven innings, giving up three earned runs while surrendering four hits.
+- The righty's most recent time out was on Sunday against the Baltimore Orioles, when he went 7 2/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.